mwolfson/MAH-MultiAiHub/README.md

 # Import the code
 import multi_ai_hub as mah

-# List of each model to test the prompt with
+# List each model to test your prompt with
 models = [
     mah.ANTHROPIC_OPUS,
     mah.ANTHROPIC_SONNET,